-- Only authorised, designated staff can search - Two members of staff are present, one member of staff should be the same gender as the student being searched if possible - Designated staff can search for any item banned from BBEC - School does not need formal, written consent from parents, it is enough for staff to ask the child to turn out their pockets and bag - Staff can ask the child to remove a coat and any outer clothing (clothing which does not touch the skin) Parents will be informed if this is the case.
+- Only authorised, designated staff can search. - Two members of staff are present, one member of staff should be the same gender as the student being searched if possible. - Designated staff can search for any item banned from BBEC. - School does not need formal, written consent from parents, it is enough for staff to ask the child to turn out their pockets and bag. - Staff can ask the child to remove a coat and any outer clothing (clothing which does not touch the skin).